DeWalt vs. Bosch: Which of the Two Brands Is Better?

 Handyman's World is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.

-If you are about to commit to a cordless tool platform and can’t decide between DeWalt and Bosch, you’re at the right place.
+If you are about to commit to a cordless tool platform and can’t decide between DeWalt and Bosch, you’re in the right place.
 The two brands have different backgrounds, offer different warranties, and have different product portfolios.

 As such, it is important to think about your decision thoroughly before you pick one of the two.
+While both manufacturers have their own strengths, DeWalt typically produces tools of much better quality.
+Keep on reading to find out which is right for you.

 A Brief History of DeWalt and Bosch